-You should consider paying off your car early if:
+You should consider paying off your car loan early if you:

-- You have no other debt besides your mortgage, and you want to be rid of monthly car payments so you can free up money for other things.
+- Have no other debt besides your mortgage, and you want to be rid of monthly car payments so you can free up money for other things.

-- You have a lump sum available or enough leeway in your monthly budget that you could pay off your loan without sacrificing your emergency fund or other important financial goals.
+- Have a lump sum available or enough leeway in your monthly budget that you could pay off your loan without sacrificing your emergency fund or other important financial goals.

-- You want your monthly expenses to be lower by a certain point; for example, before you expand your family or by retirement age.
+- Want your monthly expenses to be lower by a certain point; for example, before you expand your family or by retirement age.

-- You need to improve your debt-to-income ratio; for example, if you are planning to apply for a mortgage.
+- Need to improve your debt-to-income (DTI) ratio; for example, if you are planning to apply for a mortgage.

-- Making a goal to pay off your car debt will motivate you to take charge of your money and start reaching toward other financial goals.
+- Need motivation to take charge of your money and start reaching toward other financial goals.

-When paying off a car loan early might not be a good idea
+When paying off a car loan early does not make sense

-Consider sticking to your original payment plan if:
+Consider sticking to your original payment plan if you:

-- Your initial car loan period is relatively short.
-If you signed up for a three-year payment plan when you purchased your car, for example, you may be perfectly happy paying it off as planned.
+- Have a relatively short car loan.
+If you signed up for a three-year payment plan when you purchased your car, you may be perfectly happy paying it off as planned.
 You’re already minimizing your total interest expense, and you may be able to drive your car for years after you’ve forgotten what car payments are like.

 More ways to replace your car loan

-- Draw on a low-interest line of credit.
-If you have a home equity loan with a lower interest rate than your car loan, for example, you may want to take cash from your line of credit to pay off your auto loan.
-Be aware, however, that you can generally no longer deduct interest from a home equity line of credit on your tax return, unless you use the proceeds to buy, build, or substantially improve your home.
+Draw on a low-interest line of credit.
+If you have a personal or home equity line of credit (HELOC) that has a lower interest rate than your car loan, you could use funds from that to pay off your auto loan.
+Be aware, however, that you can generally no longer deduct interest from a HELOC on your tax return, unless you use the proceeds to buy, build or substantially improve your home.

-- Borrow from a relative or friend., If you’re paying 6 percent, say, on your auto loan, and your mom gets less than one percent on her savings account, perhaps you can work out a deal.
-You can borrow from her and pay her a better rate of return than she is getting at the bank.
-You should only borrow from relatives and friends if you have a solid relationship, and if you are not endangering their financial well-being if you should lose your job or something else goes wrong.
+Borrow from a relative or friend.
+If you’re paying 6% interest, say, on your auto loan, and your mom gets less than 1% on her savings account, perhaps you can work out a deal.
+You could borrow from her and pay her a better rate of return than what she is getting at the bank.
+You should only borrow from relatives and friends if you have a solid relationship, and if you would not be endangering their financial well-being if you should lose your job or something else goes wrong.
 Be sure to put any financial agreements in writing.